Race Gurram: Release

 Initially, the film was planned as a Vijayadashami release viz.
 13 October 2013.
-However it was later shifted to 11 January 2014 as a Sankranti special along with Mahesh Babu's 1 – Nenokkadine.
 In the end of November 2013, it was confirmed that the film would be using the Auro 11.1 Audio file format by Barco Sounds thus making it the third Telugu movie to adopt this next-generation three-layer sound technology from Auro Technologies, powered by Barco Sounds which was succeeded by Mahesh Babu's 1 – Nenokkadine.
 But in early December 2013, it was confirmed that the film's release postponed again thus exiting the Sankranti race.
 Then it was declared that it would hit the screens in February 2014.
 In the end of December 2013, Reports emerged that the film postponed yet again from February and was slated as a Summer Release.

 In the end of January 2014, it was reported that the film would release worldwide on 4 April 2014.
 In mid February 2014, it was reported that the film is expected to release on 11 April 2014.
 But on the last day of February 2014, it was reported that the film would release on 28 March 2014 clashing with Nandamuri Balakrishna's Legend which was also slated for a 28 March 2014 release worldwide.
 On 13 March 2014 FICUS Inc released a press note which stated that they purchased the entire overseas theatrical screening rights of the film.
 During the theatrical trailer launch at Rajahmundry, Allu Arjun confirmed that the film would release on 11 April 2014.
 In association with FICUS Inc, European Telugu Colors purchased the theatrical screening rights of the film in Europe except in UK.
 The film was later dubbed and released in Hindi as Main Hoon Lucky: The Racer in 2015 which grossed more than 121 million views on YouTube.